dmburl/python-ai-projects/Picture2text/Windows_README.md

 **What this app does:** Transcribes images (PNG/JPG/PDF) to Markdown using Google's Gemini (Generative AI) service and saves results as text files.

 -**Files you should know:**
 - `ocr2md.py` : The GUI app you will run.
-Download the latest version here: <a href="https://github.com/dmburl/python-ai-projects/blob/main/Picture2text/ocr2md.py">https://github.com/dmburl/python-ai-projects/blob/main/Picture2text/ocr2md.py</a>
+Download the latest release ZIP from: https://github.com/dmburl/python-ai-projects/releases/latest

 **What is an API key:**
 - Think of an API key like a password the app uses to talk to Google so Google will do the image transcription for you.
 Keep it secret like a password.
 Save it in a password manager so you have access to it when you need it.
 Change it like you would a password.